Developer3027/hermit-plus-old/README.md

 June 28, 2021, Over the past day or so I have been working on the mobile version of the landing page.
 I finally got it laid out nice and the flow good.
 Set it up on Vercel and it looks just like I want.
 Just like the Figma file, with a few very minor exceptions.
 Here is the link to the Vercel site.
 Again, as of today, this is mobile only.
 If viewing on a desktop, inspect it at 425 px or less and refresh the page.
 [Hermit-Plus](https://hermit-plus.vercel.app)

+July 27, 2001, I don't know when I did it, maybe a few weeks back, but I made some progress on the desktop layout.
+The desktop has alot more going on and is taking some tweaking.
+Also, currently it is ver graphics heavy.
+I will address both or these issues once the layout is done.